 CMS did not propose any significant changes to how reimbursement for brachytherapy sources is calculated.
-The agency did propose and finalize to use costs derived from CY 2019 claims data to set the CY 2022 payment rates and base the payment rates for brachytherapy sources on the geometric mean unit costs for each source.
+The agency did propose and finalize using costs derived from CY 2019 claims data to set the CY 2022 payment rates and basing the payment rates for brachytherapy sources on the geometric mean unit costs for each source.
 Brachytherapy sources, unless otherwise noted, are assigned the status indicator "U." Codes with status indicator "U" are not packaged into C-APCs; the sources are paid separately in addition to the brachytherapy insertion code in the hospital setting.

-CMS will continue to pay for the stranded and non-stranded, not otherwise specified, HCPCS codes C2698 and C2699, at a rate equal to the lowest stranded or non-stranded prospective payment rate for such sources, respectively, on a per source basis (as opposed to, for example, a per mCi).
-The agency invites recommendations for new codes to describe new brachytherapy sources by email to outpatientpps@cms.hhs.gov or by mail to the Division of Outpatient Care, Mail Stop C4 - 01 - 26, Centers for Medicare and Medicaid Services, 7500 Security Boulevard, Baltimore, MD 21244.
+CMS will continue to pay for the stranded and non-stranded, not otherwise specified, HCPCS codes C2698 and C2699 at a rate equal to the lowest stranded or non-stranded prospective payment rate for such sources, respectively, on a per source basis (as opposed to, for example, a per mCi).
+The agency invites recommendations for new codes to describe new brachytherapy sources by email to outpatientpps@cms.hhs.gov or by mail to the Division of Outpatient Care, Mail Stop C4-01-26, Centers for Medicare and Medicaid Services, 7500 Security Boulevard, Baltimore, MD 21244.

 CMS also proposed and finalized the creation of low-volume APCs for designated clinical, brachytherapy, and new technology services.
 These would be APCs with fewer than 100 single claims in the year used for rate setting for clinical and brachytherapy APCs.
-As stated previously, brachytherapy APCs C2698 (Brachytx, stranded, nos) and C2699 (Brachytx, non-stranded, nos) would not be included in this payment process.
+As stated previously, brachytherapy APCs C2698 (Brachytherapy source, stranded, not otherwise specified, per source) and C2699 (Brachytherapy source, non-stranded, not otherwise specified, per source) would not be included in this payment process.
 These non-specific APCs already have an established method for determining pricing.
 Instead, CMS will designate five brachytherapy APCs as low volume.
 Payment rates will use claims data from 2016-2019, a four-year span.
 The five brachytherapy APCs are:

-- C2632: Iodine I-125 sodium iodide

-- C2635: Brachytx, non-str, HA, P-103

-- C2636: Brachy linear, nonstr, P-103

-- C2645: Brachytx, non-str, Gold-198
+- C2632: Iodine I-125 sodium iodide - C2635: Brachytherapy, non-stranded, HA, P-103 - C2636:Brachytherapy linear, non-stranded, P-103 - C2645: Brachytherapy, non-stranded, Gold-198 - C2647: Brachytherapy, non-stranded, non-HDRIr-192.

-- C2647: Brachytx, NS, Non-HDRIr-192.

-Device Intensive Procedures
+Device-Intensive Procedures

-CMS sought comments on the proposal to establish the CY 2022 device offset percentage using CY 2019 claims data when there is no data from CY 2020 for device intensive procedures.
-Device intensive status is assigned to procedures when the device cost exceeds a threshold of 40 percent related to the APC.
-After reviewing comments, the agency finalized using CY 2019 claims data for 11 procedures, 3 of them included in the list may impact interventional radiology departments and should be noted for specific billing guidelines.
+CMS sought comments on the proposal to establish the CY 2022 device offset percentage using CY 2019 claims data when there are no data from CY 2020 for device-intensive procedures.
+Device-intensive status is assigned to procedures when the device cost exceeds a threshold of 40 percent related to the APC.
+After reviewing comments, the agency finalized using CY 2019 claims data for 11 procedures, 3 of which may impact interventional radiology departments and should be noted for specific billing guidelines.

-• C9757: Laminotomy (hemilaminectomy), with decompression of nerve root(s), including partial facetectomy, foraminotomy and excision of herniated intervertebral disc, and repair of annular
+C9757: Laminotomy (hemilaminectomy), with decompression of nerve root(s), including partial facetectomy, foraminotomy and excision of herniated intervertebral disc, and repair of annular defect with implantation of bone-anchored annular closure device, including annular defect measurement, alignment and sizing assessment, and image guidance; one interspace, lumbar.

-- defect with implantation of bone anchored annular closure device, including annular defect measurement, alignment and sizing assessment, and image guidance; 1 interspace, lumbar. - C9765: Revascularization, endovascular, open or percutaneous, lower extremity artery(ies), except tibial/peroneal; with intravascular lithotripsy, and transluminal stent placement(s), includes angioplasty within the same vessel(s), when performed. - C9767: Revascularization, endovascular, open or percutaneous, lower extremity artery(ies), except tibial/peroneal; with intravascular lithotripsy and transluminal stent placement(s), and atherectomy, includes angioplasty within the same vessel(s), when performed.
+- C9765: Revascularization, endovascular, open or percutaneous, lower extremity artery(ies), except tibial/peroneal; with intravascular lithotripsy and transluminal stent placement(s), includes angioplasty within the same vessel(s), when performed. - C9767: Revascularization, endovascular, open or percutaneous, lower extremity artery(ies), except tibial/peroneal; with intravascular lithotripsy and transluminal stent placement(s) and atherectomy, includes angioplasty within the same vessel(s), when performed.

-CMS will continue to recognize HCPCS C1889 (Implantable/insertable device, not otherwise classified) for billing the device as part of a device intensive procedure when there is no specific Level II HCPCS Category C-code to represent it.
+CMS will continue to recognize HCPCS C1889 (Implantable/insertable device, not otherwise classified) for billing the device as part of a device-intensive procedure when there is no specific Level II HCPCS Category C code to represent it.